sukhjinder-kumar/blog/_posts/2023-09-13-Equation of Envelop for Projectile Motion.md

 \end{align*}
 $$

-One can reach a similar looking equation (not exactly the same) by subbing t for $cos\theta$.
+One can reach a similar looking equation (not exactly the same) by subbing t for $$cos\theta$$.
 This is not a polynomial equation because when you try to eliminate square roots from the above equation, you first square on both sides.
-Giving $y^2$, however that it not all.
+Giving $$y^2$$, however that it not all.
 To remove interior square root, after first step you will move all the non-square root terms to LHS and square it.
-Giving a equation which has multiple coupled degrees for both t and $\frac{R}{2H}$, up to 4th degree.
+Giving a equation which has multiple coupled degrees for both t and $$\frac{R}{2H}$$, up to 4th degree.
 This is a hard equation to crack!

 ## 4. Equation of Envelop

 As we just saw finding angle is not so straight forward.
 The calculations becomes very messy and a need of different approach arises.
 We will now take a bit of detour and study the overall shape of the trajectory.
 The reason in some vague sense is, above we are trying to tackle 2 problems at the same time.
 Finding maximum range and corresponding angle.
 If we were able to solve for optimal angle, we could just plug and get maximum range.
 This coupled nature might be attributed to above mess.
 But unlike a purely math problem we can solve the above "hard" problem by "peeking at the solution", say by intuition or by some other method.
 Imagine a problem take x lines to solve.
 If someone lets our a characteristic of the answer or sub solution, we can incorporate that information and reduce our solution length, maybe by less thing to prove, base our proof on top it, etc. Even in the worst case you can't magically increase the complexity of the problem!
 By using ideas from overall shape of envelope of trajectories, we will find maximum range standalone and then turn to optimal angle.

 Let us first find the equation of our projectile.
-The x-coordinate is $vcos\theta \cdot t$ and y-coordinate is given by $y = vsin\theta \cdot t -1/2gt^2$.
+The x-coordinate is $$vcos\theta \cdot t$$ and y-coordinate is given by $$y = vsin\theta \cdot t -1/2gt^2$$.
 We can substitute t from x in y and get our desired equation -

 $$
 \begin{align*}